dtlindsey/bifrost-dl-core/Compounds/docs/dl_points_to_matrices.md

 ### `point_position`

-point_positions to create matrices from
+all point_positions used to create the matrices

 ### `point_normals`

-point_normals used to create the rotation portion of the matrices
+all point_normals used to create the rotation portion of the matrices

 ### `position_indices`

-array[uint] for each position we're going to create a matrix for
+array[uint] matrices will only be created for positions at these indices

 ### `neighbor_array`

-array[array[uint]] connected/neighboring points for each point
+array[array[uint]] connected/neighboring points for each point, this is why we need all the point_positions

 ### `transpose_matrix`